quickcodes/flutter_view_modifiers/README.md

 - `aspectRatio`: Applies a specific aspect ratio to a widget.
 - `align`: Aligns a widget based on a given alignment.
 - `center`: Centers a widget within its parent.
+- `separator()`: Adds a separator of a given widget between widgets in a list.
+- `expanded()`: Expands a widget to fill the available space within a parent.
+- `flexible()`: Makes a widget flexible within a parent, allowing it to resize dynamically.
+- `withSize()`: Sets a specific width and height for a widget.

 **Example Usage:**